The Privacy Act Investigations Branch

 The PIPEDA Investigations Branch

 The Audit and Review Branch audits organizations to assess their compliance with the requirements set out in the two federal privacy laws.
 The Branch also analyses and provides recommendations on privacy impact assessment reports (PIAs) submitted to the Office of the Privacy Commissioner of Canada (OPC) pursuant to the Treasury Board Secretariat Directive on Privacy Impact Assessment.
 It also receives and reviews public interest disclosures made by federal government organizations.
-The Branch is headed by Mr. Steven Morgan, Director General.
+The Branch is headed by Ms. Lara Ives, Acting Director General.

 The Communications Branch focuses on providing strategic advice and support for communications and public education activities for the OPC.
 In addition, the Branch plans and implements a variety of public education and communications activities through media monitoring and analysis, public opinion polling, media relations, publications, special events, outreach activities and the OPC web sites.
 The Branch is also responsible for the OPC’s Information Centre, which responds to requests for information from the public and organizations regarding privacy rights and responsibilities.
 The Branch is headed by Ms. Anne-Marie Hayden, Director General.

-The Corporate Services Branch provides advice and integrated administrative services such as corporate planning, resource management, financial management, information management/technology and general administration to managers and staff.
+The Corporate Services Branch provides advice and integrated administrative services such as corporate planning, resource management, financial management, information management/technology, human resouces management and general administration to managers and staff.
 The Branch is headed by Mr. Daniel Nadeau, Director General and Chief Financial Officer.